-CSU comp tickets can be requested through the Department Administrative Coordinator by EMAIL at (k.m.klotzbach@csuohio.edu).
+CSU comp tickets can be requested through a Google Form that will be set up for cast/crew for each individual production.
+For more info, contact the Administrative Coordinator (Kate) at k.m.klotzbach@csuohio.edu.

 REQUESTING CLEVELAND STATE UNIVERSITY SHOW COMPS (Cast/Crew for CSU Produced Shows)